 Therapy begins with building a solid therapeutic relationship, which forms the foundation of our work together.
 My experience as a therapist has proven time and time again the power of authentic human connection and rapport based on mutual trust to facilitate transformational change.
 In fact, current scientific research cites the therapeutic alliance as the strongest indicator of successful therapy.
 When met with unwavering empathy, individuals can more freely explore their entire human experience, and find deeper understanding and greater acceptance for themselves and others.

-Within this safe and nurturing environment, I use evidence-based tools that are matched to the needs and cultural presentation of the clients with whom I work, commonly referred to as integrative therapy or an integrative approach.
+Within this safe and nurturing environment, I use evidence-based practices (EBP) that are matched to the needs and cultural presentation of the clients with whom I work, commonly referred to as integrative therapy or an integrative approach.
 I tend to draw from mindfulness-based cognitive behavioral approaches including Compassion-focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT), as well using transpersonal and family systems theory.
 There is no "one size- fits all" model to therapy, and therefore, I focus on adapting these techniques, my therapeutic style, and the direction of therapy to best meet your needs and goals.

 I am committed to helping my clients grow in a safe and enriching environment that facilitates positive and enduring change.
 I believe in each person's unique ability to grow, gain awareness, and rediscover their truest self.
 It is my honor to help you better understand what you are going through, find deeper insight and more clarity, and improve your relationship with yourself and others.